olivierfriard/wolfdb/TO_DO_list.rst

 * insert auto location in scats and transects

-* add pack view
+* add notes in edit scat

-* add dead wolves 2
+* add genotypes export